 The Evanston bookstore is located in the Norris University Center in Evanston, 1999 Campus Drive.
 They may be reached using an online contact form or by phone at (847) 491 3990.

-On the Chicago campus, the University Bookstore at Abbott Hall, located at 710 N. Lake Shore Drive, handles book orders for the medical and law schools as well as the part-time Kellogg School of Management and the School of Continuing Studies classes taking place in Chicago.
+On the Chicago campus, the University Bookstore at Abbott Hall, located at 710 N. Lake Shore Drive, handles book orders for the medical and law schools as well as the Kellogg School of Management's Part-Time Program and the School of Professional Studies classes taking place in Chicago.
 They may be reached using an online contact form or by phone at (312) 503-8486.

 Though designed primarily to assist students, the Living Off-Campus Office, located in the lower level of Scott Hall, 601 University Place, may be able to provide some assistance to faculty in finding apartments and houses for rent and for purchase.
 The Off-Campus Housing Office can be reached at (847) 491-8430.

 Other excellent sources to search for rental properties or temporary housing in the Evanston area include: